neurocompnerds/dbGaP_download/README.md

 If the `DATASTORE region` is ncbi, then these files can be downloaded using the SRA tool-kit

-## How to get data from dbGaP using SRA-toolkit
+## Retrive files from dbGaP using SRA-toolkit

-After the access request has been granted, you will need to download the data from dbGaP.
-If you are not the PI, you will need the PI to get you downloader access to the data.
 For more instructions, visit this [ncbi](https://www.ncbi.nlm.nih.gov/books/NBK36439/) document.
+Scripts in this repository are formatted for Phoenix HPC.

 1) Download the repository key and move it to $FASTDIR on phoenix.
 After following the instructiions from the ncbi guide, download the cart file with your selected files and move to $FASTDIR.